Nmegha2601/anticipatr/README.md

    https://github.com/yabufarha/ms-tcn

-- We also add sample run scripts for the codes in the directory `run_scripts'
+- We also add sample run scripts for the codes in the directory `run_scripts`

 ---

 ## Contact

-For further questions, please email [Megha Nawhal](http://www.sfu.ca/~mnawhal/).
+For further questions, please email [Megha Nawhal](http://meghanawhal.github.io).